Aleksey Veresov

 — Master's student in Computer Science, KTH 2022–present

-My thesis will be about formal verification of epoch-based snapshotting, which is the algorithm used, for example, to ensure exactly-once processing in Apache Flink.
+My thesis is about formal verification of epoch-based snapshotting, which is the algorithm used, for example, to ensure exactly-once processing in Apache Flink.
 My supervisors are Jonas Spenger and Philipp Haller.

 — Software engineer, Hopsworks 2024–present